aforward9600/pokemonpalette/README.md

   - light screen and reflect now have a cap of 999
   - haze removing sleep/freeze will not prevent a multi-turn move from getting stuck
      - Fixed by allowing sleeping/frozen pkmn to use a move after haze restores them
-     - on the plus size, haze now retores both opponent and user's status conditions as was intended in gen 1
+     - on the plus size, haze now restores both opponent and user's status conditions as was intended in gen 1
   - Rest now does the following:
      - clears the toxic bit and toxic counter
      - if burn is removed, attack is doubled to undo its stat detriment (not perfect for atk values < 4)